 A time period starting at the beginning of the current year and ending at the current date.

-Got a marketing acronym to add to the list?
+Got a marketing or business acronym to add to the list?
 Comment below with the term and its definition.